 New framework will place people at the heart of decision making

-Autism CRC has commenced work to develop an evidence-based framework for assessing, differentiating, and reporting children’s functional strengths and support needs.
+Autism CRC has developed an evidence-based framework for assessing, differentiating, and reporting children’s functional strengths and support needs.

 “The framework will place people at the heart of decision making – the children and families – and what is unique about their functional strengths and support needs,” said Professor David Trembath from Griffith University, who will Co-lead the project with neurodivergent speech pathologist, Amy Fitzpatrick.